 Client confidentiality is an essential component of therapy.
-Personal information is kept private unless disclosure is requested by the client.
-An exception to this may occur if there is a risk of serious of harm to somebody.
+Personal information is kept private unless disclosure is requested (an exception to this may occur if there is a risk of serious of harm to a person).
 More information on confidentiality in healthcare can be found in the Health Privacy Toolkit on the Privacy Commissioner's website.

 Handwritten notes are made during appointments.
-These are then digitised and original documents are shredded.
-Electronic notes, appointment data, and communications are kept in secure online storage.
-Records are kept for 10 years in accordance with the Health (Retention of Health Information) Regulations (1996).
-No physical documents are retained.
-Clients are welcome to review their records.
+Electronic copies of these are kept.
+Records are kept in secure storage for 10 years in accordance with the Health (Retention of Health Information) Regulations (1996).
+Clients are welcome to access their records on request.

 Fees and Payment

-Appointments are $190 for a 50 minute appointment (GST inclusive).
-Payment is by cash or EFTPOS (incl. credit card) after the session.
-Electronic receipts can be provided.
+Appointments are $190 for a 50 minute appointment ($165.22 + GST).
+Payment is by cash, EFTPOS, or online payment (incl. credit card) after the session.
+Receipts can be provided.

-WINZ can provide partial funding for counselling related to a health condition (incl. mental health) or disability when clients meet several criteria.
+WINZ can provide partial funding for counselling related to a health condition or disability (incl. mental health) for clients who meet several criteria.
 A GP must also support the application.
 This subsidy can potentially cover about two-thirds of the cost of fortnightly appointments.

-Some health insurance policies include full or partial subsidies for psychologist appointments.
-The Medical Protection Society covers up to six sessions for members.
-It is worth contacting the provider for details prior to the appointment.
+Some health insurance policies include full or partial reimbursement for psychologist appointments.
+The Medical Protection Society fully covers the cost of up to six sessions for members.

-CDHB staff members may be able to access funded psychology sessions through the Occupational Health service.
+CDHB staff members may be able to access fully funded psychology sessions through the Occupational Health Service.

 There is free car parking available onsite (labelled 'Sleep Well Clinic' / #6, #7).
-There are no bicycle racks, but space behind the building to park (can be locked to fence).
+There is space behind the building to lock a bicycle.
 There is a nearby bus stop on the #80 line.

 Late Cancellation Policy

-Please give as much notice as possible for appointment cancellations.
-Appointments that are unattended or cancelled with less that 24hrs notice will be charged at 50% of the normal fee.
+Please give as much notice as possible if you have to cancel an appointment.
+Appointments that are unattended or cancelled with less that 24hrs notice will be charged at 50% of the normal rate.